Mental Health Facilities Charleston, WV

 Huntington Vamc Charleston Va Clinic - 7.6 miles from Charleston, WV

 Huntington Vamc Charleston Va Clinic is a mental health clinic in South Charleston, WV, located at 700 Technology Drive, 25309 zip code area.
 Huntington Vamc Charleston Va Clinic provides outpatient treatment and telemedicine/telehealth.
-Huntington Vamc Charleston Va Clinic offers trauma therapy, behavior modification and psychotropic medication to seniors 65 or older, young adults and adults.
-Huntington Vamc Charleston Va Clinic also supports people with PTSD, people with trauma and veterans.
-Additional services offered at Huntington Vamc Charleston Va Clinic include housing services, diet and exercise counseling and case management.
+Huntington Vamc Charleston Va Clinic offers couples/family therapy, integrated dual diagnosis disorder treatment and psychotropic medication to seniors 65 or older, adults and young adults.
+Huntington Vamc Charleston Va Clinic also supports people with trauma, people with PTSD and veterans.
+Additional services offered at Huntington Vamc Charleston Va Clinic include vocational rehabilitation services, family psychoeducation and case management.

 Learn More